Veninyt/Eclipse-Client/README.md

 Eclipse Client is a userscript designed to enhance the Miniblox experience.
 It's not a hack client, instead it adds convenient features for players.
 This project is a userscript, which means it runs directly within your web browser and interacts with the Miniblox website.

+By downloading, accessing, or using this software (the "Software"), you agree to the terms and conditions outlined in [the EULA](EULA.md).

 ## Quick Start

 ### Prerequisites